igorcamilo/idtmessaging-test/Weather/README.md

 - Written in Objective-C
 - No third party software
 - MVVM design pattern
+- Localized in English, Finnish and Brazilian Portuguese
 - Please, insert app key in `ICForecastTableViewModel`